 Composition of the Ninfale fiesolano.

 Boccaccio moves to Padua where he again meets Petrarch.
-He joins the court of Louis of Bavaria as embassador from the city-state of Florence.
+He joins the court of Ludwig of Bavaria as embassador from the city-state of Florence.
 The first draft of the Trattatello in laude di Dante reaches completion.

 Boccaccio, in Ravenna, probably receives the Invective contra medicum from Petrarch.